CHTC/templates-GPUs/llm/README.md

 1. Can I use additional GPUs?

 > Absolutely!
 Just modify the `request_gpus` value in `run.sub` to your desired number.
 HuggingFace's [trainer](https://huggingface.co/docs/transformers/main_classes/trainer) will then automatically use all available GPUs.

+1. How long does the model train?

+> This example trains for a single epoch.
+In a research setting, you would modify the fine-tuning to train for more epochs or until training converges.

 ## To-Do list